ReactiveCocoa/ReactiveSwift/Documentation/FrameworkOverview.md

 * `property <~ otherProperty` binds one property to another, so that the destination property’s value is updated whenever the source property is updated.

-[ReactiveCocoa][ReactiveCocoa] implements a number of extensions on AppKit and UIKit to allow observation of and binding to properties via the `.reactive` structure.

 Properties provide a number of transformations like `map`, `combineLatest` or `zip` for manipulation similar to [signal](#signals) and [signal producer](#signal-producers)

 ## Disposables